Juan Gabriel Vásquez: The return to Bogotá (2012)

 In 2015, Vásquez published The Shape of the Ruins.
 It is his most challenging novel, as it mixes various genres to explore the consequences of two murders that have marked Colombian history: those of Rafael Uribe Uribe (1914) and Jorge Eliécer Gaitán (1948).
 The novel was very well received both in Colombia and abroad.
 Interviewed by Colombian magazine Arcadia, Vásquez said: The Shape of the Ruins is by far the most difficult challenge that I have faced as a novelist.
 In part, this is due to everything the novel tries to do at the same time: it is an autobiography, a historical exploration, a criminal novel, a conspiracy theory, a meditation on what we are as a country ...
 I had to write 26 different versions to discover the one that best suited the book.
 Or rather: the one that was able to put everything together in the same plot.With the novel, Vásquez became the first Latin American to win the Premio Casino da Póvoa, Portugal’s most prestigious award for fiction in translation.
 The novel was also shortlisted for the Premio Bienal de Novela Mario Vargas Llosa and for the Man Booker International Prize.
 In The New York Review of Books, Ariel Dorfman wrote:Juan Gabriel Vásquez … has succeeded García Márquez as the literary grandmaster of Colombia, a country that can boast of many eminent authors … Readers might expect that Vásquez has written a noir detective novel that investigates a crime that has gone unpunished for seventy years and restores some semblance of justice.
 Nothing, however, is that orderly in The Shape of the Ruins, which subverts the crime genre, presenting the hunt for culprits within the frame of what seems to be a Sebaldian memoir.
-In 2016 the Barcelona-based publisher Navona commissioned Vásquez to translate one of his favorite novels, Joseph Conrad’s Heart of Darkness.
+In 2016 the Barcelona-based publisher Navona commissioned Vásquez to translate one of his favorite novels, Joseph Conrad's Heart of Darkness.
 The same translation was published by Angosta Editores, a small Colombian press owned by the writer Héctor Abad Faciolince.

 In February 2017, Vásquez was invited by the University of Bern to occupy the Friedrich Dürrenmatt chair.
 The result of these courses was a collection of essays around the art of the novel: Travels with a Blank Map (Viajes con un mapa en blanco in Spanish).
 The book was published in November of that same year.

-In 2018, seventeen years after Lovers on All Saint's Day, Vásquez published his second collection of short stories, Songs for the Flames (Canciones para el incendio in Spanish).
-It is scheduled for publication in the UK in the fall of 2020.
-Publication date in the United States is yet to be determined.
+In 2018, 17 years after Lovers on All Saint's Day, Vásquez published his second collection of short stories, Songs for the Flames (Canciones para el incendio in Spanish).
+It was scheduled for publication in the UK in 2020.